The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 # E9S - CLOUD OF DARKNESS

-Overview
+## Overview
 Despite being the introductory raid to the tier, optimizing it on Dancer has been somewhat challenging due to the fact both the 4:10 and the 6:10 Technical windows come up during mechanics which force the party apart.
 The rest of the fight is pretty straightforward.

-Technical Windows
+## Technical Windows
 There are a few recommended ways to handle Technical windows for this fight.
 The first is for kill times over 6:30; the second is in the situation where your group is killing between ~6:20-6:30; and the third is where your group is killing too fast to even allow for much of the 6 minute burst window.

-1) Drifting to ensure the full group gets buffed
+### **1) Drifting to ensure the full group gets buffed**
 0:07
 2:10
 4:17 (delay three GCDs)
 6:17
 8:17

 Pros:
-Allows the entire group to be buffed under Technical Step for the Tiles mechanic.
+- Allows the entire group to be buffed under Technical Step for the Tiles mechanic.
-Allows the entire group to be buffed under Technical Step for the Towers mechanic.
+- Allows the entire group to be buffed under Technical Step for the Towers mechanic.

 Cons:
-Requires coordination with the rest of your group with regards to raid buff timings.
+- Requires coordination with the rest of your group with regards to raid buff timings.
-May lose some of the 6 minute Technical window if killing too fast.
+- May lose some of the 6 minute Technical window if killing too fast.

-2) No drift (somewhat speedy group)
+### **2) No drift (somewhat speedy group)**
 0:07
 2:10 (or 2:07)
 4:10 (or 4:07)
 6:10 (or 6:07)

 Pros:
-Allows for a more complete Technical window in a 6:20-6:30 kill time.
+- Allows for a more complete Technical window in a 6:20-6:30 kill time.

 Cons:
-Depending on how Tiles is being handled, there is a 50% chance your Technical Finish will only hit at most 7 of 8 players.
+- Depending on how Tiles is being handled, there is a 50% chance your Technical Finish will only hit at most 7 of 8 players.
-Depending on the Brambles strat, there is a high chance your Technical Finish will miss some players.
+- Depending on the Brambles strat, there is a high chance your Technical Finish will miss some players.

-3) Gotta go fast (sub 6:20)
+### **3) Gotta go fast (sub 6:20)**
 0:07
 2:10 (or 3:07)
 5:07

 Pros:
-Lines up raid buffs as best as possible when a 6 minute burst window is no longer achievable.
+- Lines up raid buffs as best as possible when a 6 minute burst window is no longer achievable.
-Allows for a burst window under second potion.
+- Allows for a burst window under second potion.

 Cons:
-Loses a use of Technical at 6 minutes.
+- Loses a use of Technical at 6 minutes.

-Recommended Samba Timings
+## Recommended Samba Timings
-~0:23 - Catches the Protean and Pairs mechanics.
+- ~0:23 - Catches the Protean and Pairs mechanics.
-~2:30 - Catches the Wide Angle/Anti-Air.
+- ~2:30 - Catches the Wide Angle/Anti-Air.
-~4:30 - Catches the Deluge of Darkness.
+- ~4:30 - Catches the Deluge of Darkness.
-~6:30 - Catches the Wide Angle/Anti-Air
+- ~6:30 - Catches the Wide Angle/Anti-Air
-~9:00 - Catches the second Art of Darkness.
+- ~9:00 - Catches the second Art of Darkness.

-Potion Timings
+## Potion Timings
 The standard timings for the 0 minute window and 6:xx window are fine here.
 Use with the 5 minute window if doing speeds and skipping the 6 minute burst window.

-Adds
+## Adds
 If your group is not planning to intentionally let the adds get past, and you are on the outside, you can cleave both the add and the boss by standing on the pattern below once the add has spawned and has traveled a short distance.
 Note: if you plan on using Fan Dance II, this is leading up to a Technical window, and you’ll need to assess if the 50 extra potency outside of raid buffs is worth it compared to dumping fans with raid buffs at the 4 minute mark.

-If not drifting during Tiles
+## If not drifting during Tiles
 It is recommended you take either the eastern or western outside spots due to mobility, and because if people squeeze together a full 8/8 Technical Finish is possible 50% of the time:

 (Image was linked to me by Rah--original source is unknown to me.
 Although it mentions divination, the concept is the same)

 With some testing, I believe it is impossible to hit all 8 players with Technical Finish if you are the one being forced to move for the half-arena cleave (without significant effort being made by your other players).
 The length of each tile appears to be 8 yalms, meaning that despite what the following image shows, Technical Finish would miss on the south healer: